awsdocs/amazon-rekognition-developer-guide/doc_source/streaming-video-kinesis-output-reference-detectedface.md

 **Confidence**

-The confidence level \(1\-100\) that Rekognition Video has that the detected face is actually a face\.
+The confidence level \(1\-100\) that Amazon Rekognition Video has that the detected face is actually a face\.
 1 is the lowest confidence, 100 is the highest\.

 Type: Number